aus10powell/aus10powell.github.io/_posts/2023-02-01-TwitterAccounts.markdown

 * Provide Sentiment Analysis for the 6 accounts NOTE: Based on saved historical data not live data due to the uncertain nature of scraping tweets with Elon Musk acquisition.
 * Provide a metric for the accounts health
 * Provide a metric for the account audience health
-* Anomalous tweets within the last few months
+* Anomalous tweets within the last few months:

 ## Twitter Accounts
 *Twitter App (warning: may be blank and take a minute to update while free servers spin up)*